shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "No, mother."
 Ersatzica looked down at her belly and held her scar.

-"Tomorrow we will get you started on some training exercises.
+"Tomorrow, we will get you started on some training exercises.
 And we will…"

 "Chieftess Awoomoon?"
 A wolf knocked on the wooden door.